Nevada

 If You Have Moved Within Your State

-If you moved within Nevada, either within the same county or between counties, you must update your address associated with your voter registration.
+If you moved within Nevada, either within the same county or between counties, you must update the address associated with your voter registration.

 If you have a DMV-issued Nevada Driver’s License or ID, you may change your address online at the Nevada Secretary of State’s website prior and up to Election Day.